 A student-athlete may not receive an extra benefit unless it can be demonstrated that the same benefit is available to all Emory & Henry students.
 There is a limited exception that permits staff members and representatives to provide an occasional meal under the following conditions: the meal must be provided in the individual home (as opposed to a restaurant), or may be catered; it must be infrequent and/or for a special occasion; representatives can only provide transportation if the meal is held at their home.

 Institutions shall limit organized practice activities, the length of the playing season, and the number of contests or dates of competition so as to minimize interference with the academic program of student-athletes.
-Athletically related activity is only permitted within either an 18 week window (fall sports) or a 19 week window (winter and spring sports).
+Athletically-related activity is only permitted within either an 18-week window (fall sports) or a 19-week window (winter and spring sports).
 Outside of those designated dates, coaches may not require student-athletes to participate in any team activity.
-Voluntary strength and conditioning sessions may be conducted outside of those designated dates but only under the supervision of a certified strength coach and within the regular academic year.
+Voluntary strength & conditioning sessions may be conducted outside of those designated dates but only under the supervision of a certified strength coach and within the regular academic year.